nlimpert/crosscut/guideline.rst

    Recover and Revoke
    -----------------------------------------------------------------------------

-   .. internal:: At some point anyone messes up something, but if you regularly
+   .. role:author:: At some point anyone messes up something, but if you
-      use Git for what it has been made, you should be able to recover.
+      regularly use Git for what it has been made, you should be able to recover.
 For example, to undo all changes in working tree use :bash:`git reset --hard HEAD`.
 If you are not sure that you messed up in the working tree, you can also use :bash:`git stash` to put all changes on a stack.
       With :bash:`git stash --pop` you can apply these changes again.
 If a "misdevelopment" has been made multiple commits earlier, you can go back with :bash:`git reset --hard <commit>`.
 To do this for single files, use :bash:`git checkout HEAD <file>` instead.

       To undo commits in a less destructive way, you can use :bash:git revert
       <commit>` which keeps old commits and adds an additional "revert" commit